 If you have booked a tour or stay in Cape Town, your accommodation provider or tour operator surely will keep to your booking or in extreme cases will have made alternative arrangements, so your visit can go ahead as planned!
 Just be aware that swimming pools might not be open and note that water restriction will also apply to you as a visitor.

 Cape Town Water Crisis: Save like a local and experience the city life through the eyes of locals.

 Surely an authentic experience will await you!
 Come prepared.
 Save with us and know that you still will be welcome.
 Hint: Pack enough clothes to change, so you do not need to wash your clothes on a short visit to Cape Town and bring wet wipes and hand sanitiser, so you can keep clean if there is no water.

-Disclaimer: All info provided above is from official sources available online as per 1 February 2018.
+Disclaimer: All info provided above is from official sources available online as per 19 March 2018.
 Unfortunately, it is very difficult to find proper figures and get answers to many pressing questions from the city's official statements.
-Many of the available statements contradict each other and it is difficult to distinguish real from fake facts.
-Even on official government sites which seem to be updated regularly.
-For example the following stats show quite some discrepancy:
+Many of the available statements contradict each other even on official government sites which seem to be updated regularly.

 Also several pieces of information and maps have not been updated since last year, so a lot of speculation and misinformation is doing the rounds.
 We tried to follow up on various official resources and hope to give you a more comprehensive picture.

 Now what can we do to avoid a Day Zero period.
 If Day Zero will be declared, the period of the water cuts will probably last at least three month - again depending on rainfall during the rainy season that normally starts in April/May.

 Here are some tips to keep healthy and get through this period of extreme water restrictions:

 How to save water and make your daily fresh water allowance last longer: